 The International Court of Justice created a preliminary panel to consider Indidis's case, but there was a small problem.
 "The ICJ has no jurisdiction for such a case," an ICJ spokesperson stated.
 "The ICJ settles disputes between states.
 It is not even theoretically possible for us to consider this case."

 One has to wonder how this idiot became a lawyer in the first place.
-Firstly, people who have been dead fo millennia, not just centuries, cannot be prosecuted.
+Firstly, people who have been dead for millennia, not just centuries, cannot be prosecuted.
 Secondly, Italy and Israel as they are known today, did not exist at the time of the alleged death of Jesus.
 Thirdly, this fool would have to prove that Jesus even existed, as there is not a shred of credible evidence to show this.
-In fact there is not one writing from the year 1AD to the year 33AD, the alleged lifetime of Jesus, that even mentions him, so there is a good chance that the whole Jesus story is nothing but fiction.
+In fact there is not one piece of contemporaneous writing from the year 1AD to the year 33AD, the alleged lifetime of Jesus, that even mentions him, so there is a good chance that the whole Jesus story is nothing but fiction.

 The first thing that needs to be done is to examine Indidis and see if he is a fit and proper person to be a lawyer, because nobody in their right mind would try and run a case like this.
 In any event, even if this idiotic case managed to get off the ground and Indidis won, what then?
 Neither Italy or Israel would have even given this dope the time of day, no matter what the ICJ ruled.
 So all Indidis had done so far was to waste the time and resources of the Kenyan High Court and the IJC, who should have told him to get lost right away.